maca/elm-form-toolkit/README.md

   for customization.
 - Permit custom validations and provide standard ones, such as presence and minimum and maximum scalar values.
-- Validation and mapping of form inputs using an interface similar to Elm's `Json.Decode`, with the expected functions for decoding `string`, `int`, `float`, `bool`, and more, such as `posix`.
+- Enable validation and mapping of form inputs to custom types using an interface similar to Elm's `Json.Decode`, with the expected functions for decoding `string`, `int`, `float`, `bool`, and more, such as `posix`.
 For mapping to and constructing types, provide `map`, `mapN`, and `andThen`, with `andMap` additionally available to build decoding pipelines.
 - Allow the building of dynamic forms from a JSON specification and conversion of form inputs to a JSON value to be forwarded as-is to a backend.